 To encourage export, the cost of production has to be reduced.
-The wages and the be reduced.
-The interest rate should supply of money has to be reduced to bring down the prices.
-Export subsidies are granted increase the exports. discouraged to the producers to Imports are by the imposition of import duties and quota.
+The wages and the be The interest rate should reduced. supply of money has reduced to bring down the prices.
+Export subsidies are granted to producers to increase the exports.
+Imports are discouraged by the imposition of import duties and quota.